maxh/maxheinritz.com/_projects/darwin.md

 ---
 year: 2013
 desc: A geodesic dome shaped like a sea turtle.
-Created with lots of help from my Burning Man camp, including my mama.
+Created with lots of help from my friends.
 images:
 - darwin-side.jpg
 - darwin-mama.jpg